Innovations in cardiac rhythm testing for healthcare providers

 How Kardi Ai works

-1. The belt monitors and transfers heart rate via Bluetooth
+1. The belt monitors heart rate and transfers data via Bluetooth

 2. The data is displayed in the patient application